How much maintenance does a hot tub need?

 Never mix chemicals.

-Chemicals are needed for your hot tub to keep the water safe and comfortable to sit in.
+Chemicals are always necessary for your hot tub.
+There is currently no way around it.
+They keep the water safe and comfortable to sit in.

 If you fancy a hot tub but don’t like the idea of adding the chemicals yourself, you can pay for regular maintenance to be carried out.